wireload/gchecky/samples/django/gcheckout/README.txt

 To use it from within your django project do the following:

-1) add the directory containing shop to your PYTHONPATH (see django installation instructions)
+1) add the directory containing 'gcheckout' application to your PYTHONPATH (see django installation instructions)
 2) add gcheckout' application to your django project applications list
-3) do 'python manage.py syncdb' to create database tables for 'shop'
+3) do 'python manage.py syncdb' to create database tables for 'gcheckout'
 4) add 'gcheckout_vendor_id' and 'gcheckout_merchant_key' variables to your
    /settings.py file as descibed in /samples/django/settings.py.
 5) derive from gcheckout.DjangoGController class and override its methods